PalisadoesFoundation/talawa-docs/docs/internships/gsoc/ideas.md

 ### Internship Participants

-Many of you reading this page are interested in participating in our various internship programs (eg. Google Summer of Code, GitHub Externship, Google Summer of Docs, Outreachy, etc.).
+Many of you reading this page are interested in participating in this internship program.

 1. Make sure to read the relevant `Introduction` and `Application Guide`/ `Contribution Process` pages first.
    1. GSoC: